fsantanna/dceu/doc/manual.md

 that [dynamic values](#TODO) are modified.

-Optionally, a declaration can be associated with a [tuple template](#TODO) tag, which allows that a tuple is indexed by a field name, instead of a numeric position.
+Optionally, a declaration can be associated with a [tuple template](#TODO) tag, which allows the variable to be indexed by a field name, instead of a numeric position.
+Note that the variable is not guaranteed to hold a value matching the template, not even a tuple is guaranteed.
+The template association is static but with no runtime guarantees.

 `TODO: evt`